What is Email Spoofing?

 An email authentication standard that detects forged sender addresses while the email is being delivered to the recipient.
 The SPF allows the receiving email server to check during email delivery whether the email that claims to have come from a particular domain is from a valid IP address enlisted in the domain record or not.
 The list of authorised IP addresses and sending hosts for a specific domain is published in the DNS records for that domain.
 The SPF record provides an extra layer of stringent protection when implemented in conjunction with DMARC and DKIM.
 It outlines the authentic IP addresses that are authorised to send emails to a particular domain.

 DKIM (Domain Key Identified Mail)

 This email authentication standard uses a pair of cryptographic keys to sign outgoing emails to ensure that email is not altered from when it was sent.
-It allows the recipient to check if the email that claims to have come from a particular domain is by the domain’s owner or not.
+It allows the recipient to check if the email that claims to have come from a particular domain is actually authorised by the domain’s owner or not.
 Here the digital signature is added to the headers of the email message.
 This standard allows the sender to establish trust by providing security against spoofing of an email in which the outbound emails are sent on behalf of the user’s domain.